Sensaphone/ValuStor/README.md

 ## Future
 There are a number of new features on the roadmap.
-1. Compound key support (with multiple reads)
-2. Improved support for asynchronous distributed message queue applications.
+1. Improved support for asynchronous distributed message queue applications.
-3. File storage and access, à la [GridFS/Mongofiles](https://docs.mongodb.com/manual/reference/program/mongofiles/)
+2. File storage and access, à la [GridFS/Mongofiles](https://docs.mongodb.com/manual/reference/program/mongofiles/)
-4. Command line programs useful for scripting, etc.
+3. Command line programs useful for scripting, etc.
-5. Counter type support (increment/decrement)
+4. Counter type support (increment/decrement)

 ## History
 This project was created at [Sensaphone](https://www.sensaphone.com) to solve memcached's lack of redundancy,